 It is essential that all belongings are labeled with your child's first and last name so that they can be returned if they are misplaced for any reason.
-Throughout the summer we make exhaustive attempts to return lost items to their owners.
-However, it seems no matter how hard or how often we try, we are left with heaps of campers' possessions on our hands.
-Camp Ramah's Lost and Found is located in the ארכז (mercaz).
-At the end of the summer, we will return items deemed valuable if they are labeled with a camper name to you by mail, at your expense.
+Our Lost and Found is located in the מרכז (mercaz).
+Throughout the summer, we make exhaustive attempts to return lost items to their owners.
+However, it seems no matter how hard we try, we are left with heaps of kids' possessions on our hands after camp ends.
+After the summer, we will return items deemed valuable if they are labeled with a child's name to you by mail, at your expense.
 Please encourage your child to take responsibility for her/his possessions, and to participate actively in identifying personal items during the packing up process at the end of the session.

-Please note that Camp Ramah assumes no responsibility for wear and tear or for loss or damage to campers' clothing, other personal equipment, or baggage.
+Please note that Camp Ramah assumes no responsibility for wear and tear or for loss or damage to a חניך (hanich/camper)'s clothing, other personal equipment, or baggage.